-An NYPD cop allegedly confessed to aiding Malcolm X’s assassination.
+An NYPD cop allegedly confessed to aiding in Malcolm X’s assassination.
 His daughter says his letter is fake.

 At last weekend’s news conference, Reggie Wood said his cousin had been estranged from the family for more than 46 years around the time his health declined and wanted to reconnect with his relatives before he died.
 Reggie Wood said he volunteered to move Raymond Wood to Tampa so his family could care for him.
 After Raymond Wood died, he found the “confession letter,” which he said Raymond Wood had written and mailed to Reggie Wood’s father.

 “For 10 years I’ve carried this confession secretly in fear of what could happen to my family and myself if the government found out what I knew,” Reggie Wood said.
-Raymond Wood, he said, “lived in constant fear for 46 years, worried about what the NYPD and FBI would do to his family if he had told the dark secrets that he held that helped destroy Black leaders and black power organizations.”
+Raymond Wood, he said, “lived in constant fear for 46 years, worried about what the NYPD and FBI would do to his family if he had told the dark secrets that he held that helped destroy Black leaders and Black power organizations.”

 Unsure of how to handle the letter, Reggie Wood said he reached out to Crump, one of the nation’s leading civil rights attorneys, who told him to release a memoir detailing what he knew.